prodakt/lncRna/README.md

 ![GitHub](https://img.shields.io/github/license/prodakt/lncRna)
 ![GitHub top language](https://img.shields.io/github/languages/top/prodakt/lncRna)

-is the R package for lncRNA identification i a simple way.
+is the R package for lncRNA identification in a simple way.

 This package allows to carry out the lncRNA identification pipeline in a few very simple steps.
 In general the pipieline consist of a few stages:
 <ul>